'I loved that man': Leaders pay tribute to Sir Wira Gardiner

 "He was the epitome of what a Māori man should be.
 Confident in both worlds, Pākehā and Māori.

 "I absolutely adored him and the leadership he showed.
-Just the greatest blimmen fella."
+Just the greatest blimmin' fella."

 Gardiner spent 59 years in the public service and in the armed forces.
 More than 40 of those years was alongside ex-army member Leith Comer.